sycomix/decrypt-ethereum-keyfile/README.md

 ----------------------
 Once the decryption key is derived from the password, it is authenticated by:

-* Taking the first 16 bytes of the key, and concatenating these with the ciphertext bytes.
+* Removing the first 16 bytes from the derived key.
+* Concatenating this value (key excluding first 16 bytes) with the ciphertext bytes.
 * Comparing the keccak hash of this value with the value of the `crypto.mac` field.
 * If these values are the same, the key is authentic.

+From [password_verify.py][7]:

 ```py
 #!/usr/bin/env python3